Nexis is Introduced 1980

 "The head of the Domesday Project, Mike Tibbets, has criticized the bodies to which the archive material was originally entrusted" (Wikipedia article on BBC Domesday Project, accessed 12-21-2008).

-IBM introduced the model M keyboard, considered by PC World to be the "greatest keyboard of all time." (http://www.pcworld.com/article/147939/inside_the_worlds_greatest_keyboard.html) The PC World article contains a remarkable series of images showing how the keyboard was engineered and its many virtues.
+In 1984 IBM introduced the model M keyboard, considered by PC World in July 2008 to be the "greatest keyboard of all time."
+The PC World article contained a remarkable series of images showing how the keyboard was engineered with captions describing its many virtues.

 "a quarterly American publication that specializes in publishing technical information on a variety of subjects including telephone switching systems, Internet protocols and services, as well as general news concerning the computer "underground" and left wing, and sometimes (but not recently), anarchist issues.